crowdsecurity/cs-lua-lib/README.md

 # lua-mod

-> Lua module to allow ip (or not) from granola sqlite3 decision DB.
+> Lua module to allow ip (or not) from crowdsec decision DB.